-1. Pallof Press – It’s always great to train on our feet as we’re usually operating / performing from a standing position.
+1. Pallof Press – It’s always great to train on our feet as we’re usually operating/performing from a standing position.
 This is a great exercise for anti-rotation and sometimes I will utilize these in place of a side plank for clients as well.

 3. Body Saw – Don’t be fooled, a small movement yet a big challenge.
 Remember to only use the range of motion with which you can maintain proper form.

 6. Mountain Climbers – Again different variations whether choosing to use val slides under your feet and hands on the floor.
 I sometimes like to place my hands on a dynamax ball and drive my knees which can also include knee taps to the outside of your elbows and or across your body.
 In the video, provided by Coach Dos you’ll find the val slide variation within a complex at 0:27 seconds.

-8. Half Kneeling Cable Rotations – Again, many choices for rotation from medicine ball wall toss, cable or band horizontal rotations, diagonal chops, but for the sake of selection, here is a great video by Bret Contreras which gives a slighly different variation that will also engage your glutes.
+8. Half Kneeling Cable Rotations – Again, many choices for rotation from medicine ball wall toss, cable or band horizontal rotations, diagonal chops, but for the sake of selection, here is a great video by Bret Contreras which gives a slightly different variation that will also engage your glutes.

 9. Dead Bug Variations – These look tame but again, don’t be fooled.
 Many who can muscle through various “strength” exercises have trouble with the small control / stability exercises such as dead bugs.
 The most important thing to focus on here is to keep your lower back “pinned” to the floor throughout the movement.

 10. Hanging Leg Raise – Great for building strength in both abs and your grip.